"SHORTSTOP helped me to

 learn from an experience like that is how to be a smarter criminal."

 Calendar of Events

-September 20, 2014 The 6th Annual LBBF Tennis Tournament will be held at El Dorado Tennis Center in Long Beach, Calif.
+May, 16, 2015 The 7th Annual LBBF Tennis Tournament will be held at Seal Beach Tennis Center in Seal Beach, Calif.
 DETAILS

 Since its inception in 1994, the Long Beach Bar Foundation has operated the highly successful SHORTSTOP Program, which diverts non-violent juvenile offenders ages 10-17 away from the juvenile justice system through law-related education for juveniles and their parents.
 The goals of SHORTSTOP are four-fold:

 --To improve the lives of youth and guide them towards productive citizenship by providing law-related education, strengthening parenting skills, improving family communication and emphasizing the importance of education.

 --To keep youth from becoming repeat offenders by holding them accountable for their behavior and providing them with information that will assist them in thinking about the consequences of their actions, thus leading them to make better choices, and.

 --To provide free family counseling for SHORTSTOP participants that will allow them to address family discord in a private setting with a therapist, thus creating a healthier family environment.

 --To provide a group anger management program that teaches youth how to recognize feelings of anger and choose a path other than violence to express their frustrations, manage confrontations, and resolve conflicts.